 FAQs

-NO refunds, credit, or rescheduling will be allowed for same-day cancellations or NO SHOWS!
+NO refunds, credit, or rescheduling will be allowed within 48 hours of the start of your reservation date.

-Rain, snow, or shine will not be a sufficient reason to cancel a reservation.
-Prior to the day of your reservation date, we can adjust your ride date for a different day this summer.
+Rain, snow, or smoke will not be a sufficient reason to cancel a reservation.
+48 hours prior to the day of your ride, we can adjust your reservation for a different day this summer.

 Lookout Pass may cancel shuttle operations due to unsafe road conditions without notice.
 Fortunately this has not been necessary at any time over the last few years.